harshjadhav84/feedback-submission-system/README.md

          spring.datasource.password=<your-password>

 6. **Run the application:**
-   - For Eclipse: Right-click the project > Run As > Java Application or Spring Boot App.
+   - For Eclipse: Navigate to the src/main/java/com.colon.feedback/FeedbackAplication.java, right-click > Run As > Java Application.
    - For IntelliJ IDEA: Navigate to the FeedbackSubmissionSystemApplication class, right-click > Run 'FeedbackSubmissionSystemApplication'.
    - The backend server will start at http://localhost:8080

 7. **Set Up the Frontend:**
    - Ensure the script.js file and other frontend files are located in the src/main/resources/static directory.
-   - Access the frontend in your browser at http://localhost:8080.
+   - Access the frontend in your browser at http://localhost:8080

 8. **Test the Features:**
    - Open the application in your browser.